AzuraCast/azuracast-docs/developers/getting-started-ubuntu.md

 cd AzuraCast
 ```

-to enter the core repository's directory.
+To enter the core repository's directory.

 <br>